ballesterosbr/consensys_devprogram_project/README.md

 Open a new terminal and in the path of the project.

 ```
-$ truffle migrate --reset //This will rebuild if you have an existing build
+$ truffle migrate --reset // Use --reset if you have a previous build.
 ```
-Be sure that the account has at least 15 ethers (used for Oraclize).
+Be sure that the account (usually the first account of Ganache) has at least 15 ethers (used for Oraclize).

 If the migration is successful.